 Edit button// #define ENABLE_LOG_DEBUG and remove the leading // characters to uncomment the lineCompile ModPlease open an Issue on the GitHub page describing your problem.
 Please always include the following information:

-If you have request for new functions, suggestions or you are experiencing some issues, please post an Issue on Github page.
-Please, be as specific as possible and provide as much information as you can.
-Please consider using AI chatbot if you are struggling with putting all together in English.
+If you have a request for new functions, suggestions, or you are experiencing some issues, please post an Issue on the GitHub page.
+Please be as specific as possible and provide as much information as you can.
+Please consider using an AI chatbot if you are struggling to put everything together in English.